libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 where `tᵢ` is the topic weight for each topic where per topic parameters apply.

 The parameters are defined as follows:
-- P₁: time in mesh for a topic.
+- `P₁`: **Time in Mesh** for a topic.
 This is the time a peer has been in the mesh, capped to a small value and mixed with a small positive weight.
 This is intended to boost peers already in the mesh so that they are not prematurely pruned because of oversubscription.
-- P₂: first message deliveries for a topic.
+- `P₂`: **First Message Deliveries** for a topic.
 This is the number of message first delivered by the peer in the topic, mixed with a positive weight.
 This is intended to reward peers who first forward a valid message.
-- P₃: mesh message delivery rate for a topic.
+- `P₃`: **Mesh Message Delivery Rate** for a topic.
 This parameter is a threshold for the expected message delivery rate within the mesh in the topic.
 If the number of deliveries is above the threshold, then the value is 0.
 If the number is below the threshold, then the value of the parameter is the square of the deficit.
   This is intended to penalize peers in the mesh who are not delivering the expected number of messages so that they can be removed from the mesh.
 The parameter is mixed with a negative weight.
-- P₃b: mesh message delivery failures for a topic.
+- `P₃b`: **Mesh Message Delivery Failures** for a topic.
 This is a sticky parameter that counts the number of mesh message delivery failures.
 Whenever a peer is pruned with a negative score, the parameter is augmented by the rate deficit at the time of prune.
 This is intended to keep history of prunes so that a peer that was pruned because of underdelivery cannot quickly get regrafted into the mesh.
 The parameter is mixed with negative weight.
-- P₄: invalid messages for a topic.
+- `P₄`: **Invalid Messages** for a topic.
 This is he number of invalid messages delivered in the topic.
   This is intended to penalize peers who transmit invalid messages, according to application specific validation rules.
 It is mixed with a negative weight.
-- P₅: application specific score.
+- `P₅`: **Application Specific** score.
 This is the score component assigned to the peer by the application itself, using application specific rules.
 The weight is positive, but the parameter itself has an arbitrary real value, so that the application can signal misbehaviour with a negative score or gate peers before an application specific handshake is completed.
-- P₆: IP colocation factor.
+- `P₆`: **IP Colocation Factor**.
 This parameter is a threshold for the number of peers using the same IP address.
-If the number of peers in the same IP exceeds the threshold, then the value is the square of the surpluss, otherwise it is 0.
+If the number of peers in the same IP exceeds the threshold, then the value is the square of the surplus, otherwise it is 0.
 This is intended to make it difficult to carry out sybil attacks by using a small number of IPs.
 The parameter is mixed with a negative weight.

 #### Topic Parameter Calculation and Decay